Angwa/angwa/README.md

 ### Hello Amigo  👋
-*** Software Engineer with many years of professional experience who constantly seeks out innovative solutions to everyday problems.
+I'm a Software Engineer with many years of professional experience who constantly seeks out innovative solutions to everyday problems.
 Focused on back-end engineering and building scalable APIs with PHP Laravel.
 Well-versed in OOP, MySQL, Git, Troubleshooting, Unit Testing, HTML, Bootstrap, and CSS.
 Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.

 <!--